subscriptions-project/swg-js/docs/subscribe-flow.md

 ### `entitlements`

-The entitlement object will contain the entitlement for the successful purchase, it won't have all the user entitlements.
+The entitlement object will contain the entitlement for the successful purchase.
+It won't have all the user entitlements.
 It has the same structure of the [Entitlements Flow response](./entitlements-flow.md#entitlement-response).

 ### Example response